nikihosseinian/Running-Arm-Motion-Classification/README.md

 # Running-Arm-Motion-Classification
 A motion pattern recognition system with machine learning capabilities.
-System relies on rotation angle and speed of a sensor to classify arm motions in running.
+System relies on rotation angle and speed to classify arm motions in running.

 This code modifies the EmbeddedML system developed by Charles Zaloom.